ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-12-change-outlook-sender-mailbox-with-powershell-a-workaround.md

 $namespace.Logon($null, $null, $false, $true);
 ```

-<blockquote>Note: To do this you need to be running your PowerShell session with the same privileges.
+> Note: To do this you need to be running your PowerShell session with the same privileges.
 If you are running Outlook as a non-administrator (and you should!) you need to open a PowerShell session with the same privilege level.

 Then, we need to create a new Mail item